accuhijri/accuhijri.github.io/index.md

 #### 3.2.
 Crescent visibility map based on Odeh criterion

-This criteria is proposed by Mohammad Odeh in his 2016 [paper](https://link.springer.com/article/10.1007/s10686-005-9002-5) published in the Journal of Experimantal Astronomy.
-This criteria is formulated based on 737 observations and parameterized by the crescent width (proportional to moon topocentric elongation) and arc of vision (ARCV; the altitude difference between moon and sun).
+This criterion is proposed by Mohammad Odeh in his 2016 [paper](https://link.springer.com/article/10.1007/s10686-005-9002-5) published in the Journal of Experimantal Astronomy.
+This criterion is formulated based on 737 observations and parameterized by the crescent width (proportional to moon topocentric elongation) and arc of vision (ARCV; the altitude difference between moon and sun).
 ```ruby
 hl.map_hilal_visibility('Odeh')
 ```